19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 ### Transitional provisions

-47\.—(1) Any railway set up under the repealed Act1shall be deemed to constitute or form part of a rapid transit system set up under this Act.
+47\.—(1) Any railway set up under the repealed Act\*shall be deemed to constitute or form part of a rapid transit system set up under this Act.

-1The Mass Rapid Transit Corporation Act (Cap.
+\*The Mass Rapid Transit Corporation Act (Cap.
 172, 1988 Rev Ed.) was repealed by the Rapid Transit Systems Act 1995 (Act 29/1995) w.e.f 1.9.1995.

 (2) Any scheme, contract, document, licence, permission or resolution prepared, made, granted or approved under the repealed Act shall, so far as it is not inconsistent with the provisions of this Act and except as otherwise expressly provided in this Act or in any other written law, continue and be deemed to have been prepared, made, granted or approved by the Authority under the corresponding provisions of this Act.